 What happens during a mole check?

-I will use a dermatoscope in order to assess all of the moles on your skin.
-And if any of those look concerning, if any of them look abnormal, I would then want to excise them, so one can have a look at the lesion or the mole under the microscope.
-Obviously, once that result comes back, it is very important that we discuss this in great detail and plan any further surgery, should that be required.
+We will use a dermatoscope in order to assess all of the moles on your skin.
+If any of the moles look abnormal, we would then want to excise them, so we can have a look at the lesion or the mole under the microscope.
+Once that result comes back, it is very important that we discuss this in great detail and plan any further surgery, should that be required.

 Most moles are usually harmless but it is still important to have them checked as they may develop into melanoma (a type of skin cancer), which is very common in the uk, risk factors include:

 - Regular use of sunbeds

 - Medicines affecting the immune system

 - A large number of moles

 If you are considering Mole treatment you can see our prices for treatment and consultation.